dcaputo-harmoni/open-balena-ui/README.md

 ## Installation

-Set the required environment variables accordingly, and run `yarn start` from the main project folder - and you should be up and running.
+Set the required environment variables accordingly, and run `yarn start` from the main project folder.
+If running locally, you can access `open-balena-ui` via your web browser at `http://localhost:PORT`, and provided the configuration environment variables are appropriately pointed to live `open-balena-api` and `open-balena-postgrest` instances, you should be up and running.

 ## Credits